Curriculum Vitae JAMES PAXTON STODDER November 2022

-Courses Taught: RPI Catalog name, #, and description at: www.catalog.rpi.edu.
-Generic name in parentheses; approximate number of times course was taught over last 10 years.
+Courses Taught: RPI Course Catalog name, #, and description at: www.catalog.rpi.edu.
+A more generic name is given in parentheses and italics; approximate number of times course taught over last 20 years.

-MGMT-7730 Economics and Institutions (Managerial Economics), mixed, 30 times
+MGMT-7730 Economics and Institutions (Managerial Economics), 30 times

-MGMT-6290 Macro & International Environment of Business (Internat’l Economics), mixed, 11 times
+MGMT-6290 Macroeconomic & International Environment of Business (International

 MGMT-6340 Financial Markets and Institutions, mixed, 8 times, last Spring 2016

 MGMT-8115 Macroeconomic Principles (Introductory Macro) (Coast Guard Academy), 6 times, last

 MGMT-8217 Micro Principles (Introductory Micro) (Coast Guard Academy), 3 times, last Spring 2015

 ECON -6560 Introduction to Econometrics, mixed, 1 time

 MGMT-6360 International Finance, 1 time (2016), mixed, 1 time (2016), similar toMGMT-6290

 ECON -4110 Economic Analysis of Technological Change, 1 time (2016), similar toMGMT-7030, 6730